nunomaduro/patrol/README.md

 ------

 > This project is a work in progress!
-The code has bugs, and the project's scope is not yet defined.
+The code has bugs, do not use it.

 **Patrol** is an elegant command-line tool that keeps your PHP Project's dependencies in check.